crossfilter/reductio/README.md

 Reductio: Crossfilter grouping
 ========

 Reductio is a library for generating Crossfilter reduce functions and applying them to Crossfilter groups.
 Crossfilter supports basic count and sum aggregations, but even aggregations as conceptually simple as a group minimum or maximum can be difficult to build correctly and efficiently on a Crossfilter group.
-Reductio provides helper function that generates these aggregations in an efficient and composable way, making it easy to use more complex aggregations with Crossfilter and to have more than one aggregation per group without having to worry about designing 2-way reduce functions.
+Reductio provides helper functions that generate these aggregations in an efficient and composable way, making it easy to use more complex aggregations with Crossfilter and to have more than one aggregation per group without having to worry about designing 2-way reduce functions.

 [![NPM version](http://img.shields.io/npm/v/reductio.svg?style=flat)](https://www.npmjs.org/package/reductio)
 [![Bower version](http://img.shields.io/bower/v/reductio.svg?style=flat)](http://bower.io/search/?q=reductio)